Lost Tomb: Reception

 In 1983, Video Games magazine called Lost Tomb, "the best Raiders of the Lost Ark-inspired game so far to hit the scene."
 The reviewer also commented, "the graphics are a bit murky" and "the play is overly complex for most novice arcade enthusiasts."

 Legacy

-Lost Tomb is the first known video game allowing a mid-game purchase by the player for real money–what would later be called a microtransaction or in-app purchase.
-The earlier Gorf (1981) allows buying two additional lives for a quarter, which can be repeated twice for a total of seven lives, but this is before gameplay begins.
+Lost Tomb is the first video game allowing a mid-game purchase by the player for real money–what would later be called a microtransaction or in-app purchase.
+The earlier Gorf (1981) allows buying two additional lives for a quarter, which can be done twice for a total of seven lives.
+Fantasy (1981) is the first video game that can be continued, after the player loses all lives, for the cost of a new game.
+These purchase points are before play begins and after it ends, while the opportunity to buy more whips in Lost Tomb is during a break in the game.

 Dan Lee later wrote the arcade video game Agent Super Bond, released in 1985 by Signatron USA.
 It has a similar overhead view and visuals as Lost Tomb, but with a secret agent theme.

+In 2023, Atari SA acquired the rights to twelve Stern Electronics video games including Lost Tomb.